 Think of these like cheeseburgers, but in a much easier form for toddlers and kids to eat.
 The meat inside is also super soft, so it can be more appealing to toddlers who are still learning to like the texture of meat.
 Store a cooled batch in an airtight container in the fridge for up to 3 days or in a zip top freezer bag in the freezer for up to 3 months.
 They reheat so nicely and are a substantial meal on the busiest nights.

-Breakfast for dinner is always a hit and if you have these pancakes—which feature an unexpected dose of sweet potato—in the freezer, it’s easy too.
+Breakfast for dinner is always a hit and if you have these pancakes—which feature an unexpected dose of yogurt—in the freezer, it’s easy too.
 Simply make a big batch on the weekend and store the leftovers (fully cooled) in zip top freezer bags until ready to serve.
 Reheat in short increments in the microwave.

 These simple nuggets include just a few ingredients and are super moist and tender from the inclusion of sweet potato.
 They reheat beautifully in just minutes in the oven, and are a total hit with everyone in my family (especially when dunked in ketchup!).